chirag-ghosh/grey-mater/blogs/breaking-github.md

 With the help of this script I was able to find three bugs on GitHub after which they blocked my repository[[2]](https://github.com/DefCon-007/Commiter) .

-1.  **Z-index for commit label of contribution graph was not proper** :
+**1. Z-index for commit label of contribution graph was not proper** :

 Below is the screenshot of the issue I am talking about.